There are misconceptions about what it means to be a Catholic, pro-life feminist. They are devastatingly false, and I aim to clear them up.

 The Truth About Catholic Teaching

 Here is what people misunderstand about Catholicism.
 They assume the argument against contraception and abortion is one of control: the authority of a male hierarchy keeping its sheep under an iron thumb.
-But I have never in my whole life felt more free than I do as a Catholic woman.
+But I have never in my whole life felt freer than I do as a Catholic woman.
 The teachings of the Church recognize every part of me as perfect, not as something in need of fixing or controlling.
 I am respected as a human person, created in the image and likeness of God, worthy of respect in all my capacities.

 Over the past few decades, the Church has beat the drum of human sexuality with resounding frequency.
 It has been a refrain that, while worthy of repetition, has temporarily drowned out her stance on social justice issues and led to the insulting insinuation of pro-lifers as merely pro-birth.
 Aside from being patently false, the claim seeks to minimize the root cause of our culture of death: the acceptance of contraception and abortion as a means to liberate women.